How wholistic care can help young adults step-by-step

 After these documents were signed by both Josh and the Case Manager, the Case Manger worked through the Orientation Materials with Josh (these include the Monthly Budget Planner, Life Skills Survey, and Goals Worksheet).
 These Orientation Materials allowed the Case Manager to better understand Josh’s current life situation, his current skillset and what he wants to improve on, and the goals or aspirations that he’s working toward (or needs help getting started on).

-So, the Case Manager decided that if Josh keeps his part-time job and continues to be enrolled in college then Wholistic Care will provide him with $1,500 per month in financial support to offset his rent and grocery expenses.
-This will be a stress reliever for Josh, but because the financial support is conditioned on him still having a part-time job and being enrolled in college this ensures that Josh doesn’t become reliant on Wholistic Care for financial support (as by the time he turns 26 there will be no financial support from any federal funding program for Josh – so the aim is to provide support now to make Josh’s life easier on the pathway toward self-sufficiency, not to make Josh reliant on outside funding support that will not last forever).
+The Case Manager knew this would be a large stress reliever for Josh.
+But because the financial support was conditioned on Josh still having a part-time job and being enrolled in college this setup ensured that Josh didn't become too reliant on Wholistic Care for financial support (as by the time he turns 26 there will be no financial support from any federal funding program for him – so the aim of the Case Manager was to provide support to make Josh’s life easier on the pathway toward self-sufficiency, not to make Josh reliant on outside funding support that will not last forever).

-However, in this meeting the Case Manager made it clear to Josh that if any additional issues arise (e.g., trouble with his landlord, difficulties in college, a sudden academic expense that he can’t afford, etc.) then he should reach out and see how Wholistic Care can help.
-But the Case Manager also stressed that Wholistic Care is bound by the rules of ISC’s PMSS system, so there are some things that Wholistic Care can’t help Josh with and that the role of a Case Manager is to be a mentor not a personal assistant.
+However, in this meeting the Case Manager made it clear to Josh that if any additional issues arose (e.g., trouble with his landlord, difficulties in college, a sudden academic expense that he can’t afford, the need for dental services that he doesn't have insurance for, etc.) then he should reach out and see how Wholistic Care can help.

 In the end, the aim of PMSS is to help young adults identify their goals and help them reach them while appreciating the fact that funding will not be available for them beyond the age of 26.
-Therefore, the role of a Case Manager is to encourage independence and help the Client progress toward their goals through providing support that’s in their best long-term interests.
+Therefore, the role of a Case Manager is to encourage independence and help each Client progress toward their goals through providing support that’s in their best long-term interests.

-For Josh, like many other Clients that will utilize PMSS support, there won’t be much hand-holding involved.
-Instead, there may be a week or more between when they talk with a Case Manager.
+For Josh, like many other Clients that utilize PMSS support, there won’t be much hand-holding involved.
+Instead, there may be a week or more between when the Client talks with a Case Manager.
 However, Clients can always reach out to the Case Manager for help and even if the Case Manager can’t directly help, the Case Manager can see if someone else can.
-Just because a Case Manager may give a Client some space to encourage their independence doesn’t mean that a Client should every be warry of reaching out if they need help.
-For example, if Josh is struggling with a certain class in college, then Wholistic Care can cover the cost of a tutor to help Josh excel.

-Ultimately, the role of a Case Manager is often that of a reliable, trusted resource for Clients who understands their challenges and can connect them to resources that can help them thrive – which is why a Case Manager can make such a large impact on the lives of Clients, and why Case Managers find working with Clients to be so rewarding.
+Ultimately, the role of a Case Manager is often that of a reliable, trusted resource for Clients who understands their challenges and can connect them to resources that can help them thrive – which is why a Case Manager can make such a large impact in the lives of Clients, and why Case Managers find working with Clients to be so rewarding.

 Frequently Asked